galaxyproject/galaxy-hub/content/events/gcc2024/training/index.md

                 <h2>Assembly and Annotation</h2>
                 <hr/>
                 <div class="my-5">
-                    It's been around a while but there are some really cool new, and consistent things to learn here.
+                    It's been around a while but there are some really cool new, and consistent methods to learn here.
                 </div>
             </a>
         </td>